JohnKendrick/PDielec/Sphinx/software.rst

 will run `pdgui` using the threading multiprocessing options.

+.. _performance:

 Performance
 ------------

 PDielec has been written to make use of multiprocessor computers.
-On a 4 processor machine using multiprocessing the speed-up is nearly linear up to 4 processors, as can be seen in the Figure below.
+On an 8 processor (16 thread) machine using multiprocessing the speed-up soon slows down after a couple of processors, as there is a lot of the code which is not parallelised .
 Threading does not appear to be an efficient way of running `PDielec` and it is only recommended if the default multiprocessing options is failing for some reason.
+The speedup is calculated by running the benchmark suite (make benchmark), which consists of 30 different examples of using the code and is therefore representative of the type of calculations performed.

 .. _fig-speedup:

 .. figure:: ./_static/Figures/SpeedUp.png
    :scale: 90%

-   Speed-up on a four processor workstation
+   Speed-up on a eight processor workstation

+Using the same suite of benchmarks on an 8 processor Intel core i9-9900K running at 3.6GHz took 110s.

+On a Windows laptop with an Intel Skylake i7-650, which has 2 processors running at 2.5GHz, the benchmark ran in 1632 seconds.
+On the same muchine but running the Linux operating system the benchmark suite took 346s, making the impact of Windows on performance a substantial four times slower.

 PReader
 =======

 preader is a 'helper' program which uses the underlying modules of PDielec to read output files and summarise the results of various MM/QM packages.
 The program can be used to perform some straightforward calculations.
 For instance projection of any remaining centre of mass motion of the crystal can be performed to make sure that there are three zero frequencies.
 Also the masses used in the calculation of the dynamical matrix can be altered.
-Unlike PDielec and PDGui it is not necessary to have performed a full calculation of the dynamical matrix.
+Unlike PDGui it is not necessary to have performed a full calculation of the dynamical matrix.
 In the majority of cases preader will read geometry optimisation runs.

 Command options
 ---------------